Mental health review must address ‘lack of compassion’ in sector, watchdog says

 He added: “I know from talking to people in the sector, that the kinds of pressures mental health staff are under are greater than those other staff in the NHS.
 And we need to think about how to address this because if we don’t, both inside organisations, but also in the community it’s going to collapse.

-Mr Berens previously told The Independent that mental health patients’ human rights were being “violated” due to the crisis in the sector.
+Mr Berhens previously told The Independent that mental health patients’ human rights were being “violated” due to the crisis in the sector.

 Dr Rosie Benneyworth, who will be chief investigator when the new organisation is created in October, told The Independent the reviews will make recommendations on “problems” and take them up with national bodies such as NHS England or the government.